 Recent studies have shown that pigs can produce around 25 distinct vocalisations, from grunts and squeals right through to barks!
 The noises may vary depending on a pig’s personality and the environment they are kept in, with a more enriching environment likely to lead to more vocal communications.

-If well cared for, pigs can live up to 20 years!
+The average lifespan of a pig is around 15 years, however, if well cared for, pigs can live up to 20 years!
 The Guinness World Record for “oldest pig” belongs to a fellow named Oscar, who was 21 years and 13 days old when he died in 2010.

 Sadly, within the industry, mothering sows rarely live beyond 3 years’ of age.
 Pigs reared for meat are usually slaughtered at just 6 months.